 Etiquette: for anyone with long hair, tie up your hair so it does not get in the water!
 You will get stink-eye if you let it drape into the water.
 I use my small towel to wrap around my head and keep the stray long strands from escaping; you will see this is a common technique.
 Occasionally people will fold it into a neat little rectangle and rest it on their head, but I do not see this very often in Okinawa.
 Also, it is considered rude to soak your small towel into the bathwater (although I have seen some obaasans do it anyway).
 As far as noise, it depends on the place– I have been to some that are practically silent, and others that are alive with chattering gossip.
 Just use your common sense and do as the locals do.

-Whenever you finish, change into the clothes they gave you, grab a drink (milk is popular and sold in small glass bottles), sit in a massage chair, watch tv, etc. The locker rooms have hair dryers, face lotion, hairbrushes (these are separated in a clean bin, usually a UV box, and a used bin), cotton swabs, lotion, etc. You usually do not need to bring anything, since most places have some amenities for you.
+Whenever you finish, change into the clothes they gave you, grab a drink (milk is popular and sold in small glass bottles), sit in a massage chair, watch tv, etc. The locker rooms have hair dryers, face lotion, hairbrushes (these are separated in a clean bin, usually a UV box, and a used bin), cotton swabs, lotion, etc. You usually do not need to bring much of anything, since most places have some amenities for you.
 I have a small bag of extra toiletries I bring for aftercare.
 Again, it depends on the place, some of the cheaper places provide very little in the way of amenities.

 At the end, toss your towels into the laundry bin in the locker room, then bring your clothes and key back to the front desk (in some cases there may also be a laundry bin for your sauna clothes).
 Pay your balance, and they will give you the shoe locker key.